Email Mistakes Happen

 To which I always answer:

-If you wouldn’t do it on your company’s business letterhead, don’t do it in your business e-mails!
+Here’s the business email “Golden Rule”: If you wouldn’t do it on company business letterhead, don’t do it in your business emails.

-I get that when it comes to family and friends.
-But it is certainly not a wise assumption to make when it comes to your business e-mail activities!
-To assume otherwise could cause lost business, lost opportunities and even your job.
+I get the informality part when it comes to family and friends.
+But it is certainly not a wise assumption to make regarding your business email activities.
+To assume otherwise could cause lost business, opportunities, and even your job.

-There is nothing informal about success in business.
-Be the epitome of formality until which time you know relaxing your approach is acceptable.
-And in some cases that may never happen.
+There is nothing informal about business success.
+Instead, be the epitome of formality until you know relaxing your approach is acceptable.
+And in some cases, that may never happen.

 That’s what professionals do.
 That’s the effort those with the desire and will to succeed never underestimate.

-If you are new to the online business world, or even if you’ve been online for a while and may have underestimated the importance of Business E-mail Etiquette, why not read my article Business E-mail Etiquette Basics right now.
+If you are new to the online business world, or even if you’ve been online for a while and may have underestimated the importance of Business Email Etiquette, why not read my article Business Email Etiquette Basics right now?